 #1 Thousand Pillar Temple

 & yes what is now referred to as the Warangal Fort is just a park with well laid out pieces of sculptures and entry ways from the fort, including the Kakatiya Kala Toranam.

 Set against a backdrop of water and hills, the Badhrakali temple isn’t just scenic.
-There something about the place that the experience of darshan in itself is quite powerful.
+There is something powerful about the place, for darshan here is an intense experience.

 Did You Know?
 The bricks used to build the Ramappa Temple were so light that they can actually float on water!

-The only temple in the country to be known by the name of its sculptor, its sculptures are truly exquisite and an image of them will probably stay with you forever.
+It is also the only temple in the country to be known by the name of its sculptor.
+No surprise there for its sculptures are truly exquisite and an image of them will probably stay with you forever.